tokyovigilante/CesiumKit/README.md

 Status
 ------
-Currently renderer and core are partially complete.
-Minimal untextured globe support nearly functional.
+Renderer and core are largely complete.
+Minimal untextured globe support is functional.
+Current efforts are focused on implementing textures and the Bing maps provider, then expanding the camera controls with a view to adding gesture support.
 I'm eventually hoping for near complete globe support with CZML interoperability with cesium.js.
 Community contributions and feedback are welcome.